rgovindjee/python-nbody/README.md

         ...
 ```

+Be careful to not break existing test cases that might not provide valid file paths!
+Can you figure out some reasonable [default arguments](https://www.w3schools.com/python/gloss_python_function_default_parameter.asp) that allow the tests in `read_radius_test` and `read_bodies_test` to still function?

-Either way, you will need to do the following:
+Regardless of your implementation, you will need to do the following:

 ### Draw the Background